 All screening is an individual choice.
 The UK NSC has published guidance for screening programmes in the 4 UK countries to follow.
-Everyone must be given the opportunity to make an informed choice about whether or not to be screened.
-The decision should be based on an understanding of:
+Everyone must be given the opportunity to

 - why they are being offered screening

 - · what happens during the test

-- the benefits and risks of screening
+- · the benefits and risks of screening

-- the potential outcomes (including types of result, further tests and treatment) - what happens to their screening records
+- the potential outcomes (including types of result, further tests and treatment)

+- what happens to their screening records

-If someone is provided with the above information about the programme and chooses not to attend or have screening, then this is a valid choice and must be respected.
+If someone is provided with the above information about the programme and chooses not to have screening, then this is a valid choice and must be respected.